HariSekhon/Knowledge-Base/git.md

 Future engineers doing `git log` will not be able to see the process of the evolution of your code, only the very final version, somewhat defeating the purpose of version control history!

+One can make the argument that squash commits result in only the good parts going into the trunk and keeping the history much simpler and perhaps atomically viable (although that's what tags are for, homies).
+I can live with that.

+### Squash Commits Require Force Deleting Branches

+Squash merges make you _"force delete"_ your merged branches because the local git client can't tell that those commits were merged into the trunk branch since their hashrefs are essentially lost.

+This is risky because you can lose an entire branch of work if you get this wrong (eg. have similarly named branches over time when repeatedly working on an area).

+If anybody has a better solution not requiring to force delete branches on cleanup of squash merges, please let me know.

+GitHub can automatically delete the upstream branch in repo, but you still have to force delete your local branch and hope it isn't one that hasn't been pushed yet.

+**You essentially lose local branch deletion safety when using squash merges.**

 If I had to pick my battles and let my engineers do one or the other, I'd ban rebasing though after my Denmark experience.